Nairobi National Park Kenya Safari Experience

-Nairobi National Park is one of the national parks in Kenya south of the Nairobi capital and usually referred to as the world’s wildlife capital.
-The park is situated just a short drive out of Nairobi’s central business capital.
-Just outside the capital, the beautiful park with wide open grass plains is offered a unique backdrop of city scrapers, imagine having a wildlife experience just close to a busy capital.
+Nairobi National Park is one of the national parks in Kenya, south of Nairobi’s capital, and usually referred to as the world’s wildlife capital.
+The park is situated just a short drive out of Nairobi’s Central Business District.
+Just outside the capital, the beautiful park with wide-open grass plains offers a unique backdrop of the city’s skyscrapers.
+Imagine having a wildlife experience just close to a busy capital.

-Nairobi National Park was established in 1946 about 7km (4.3 mi) south of Nairobi.
-Situated close to a capital, the park is fenced on three sides, however, the southern boundary is open allowing migratory wildlife to move between the park and the adjacent Kitengela plains.
-Increasing human and livestock population, changing land use and poaching of wildlife is negatively affecting the park.
+Nairobi National Park was established in 1946, about 7km (4.3 mi) south of Nairobi.
+Situated close to the capital, the park is fenced on three sides, however, the southern boundary is open allowing migratory wildlife to move between the park and the adjacent Kitengela plains.
+Increasing human and livestock populations, changing land use, and poaching of wildlife are negatively affecting the park.

 Attractions in Nairobi National park